|Nutrition Facts (per serving)|

 Vegetarian and vegan satay can be as delicious as regular satay, but there's a secret: a good marinade.
-The satay marinade for this dish has been handed down through my husband's family for generations, going all the way back to Thailand and northern Malaysia--you will definitely taste its authenticity!
+The satay marinade for this dish has been handed down through my husband's family for generations, going all the way back to Thailand and northern Malaysia—you will definitely taste its authenticity!

 - 1 pound wheat gluten or soy protein strips, or your favorite vegetarian/mock chicken, or 1 block medium to firm/extra firm tofu

-- 1/2 purple onion or yellow cooking onion, sliced into wedges for skewering, optional
+- 1/2 purple onion or yellow cooking onion (sliced into wedges for skewering, optional)

-- Satay Marinade:
+- For the Satay Marinade:

-- 1/4 cup minced lemongrass, fresh or frozen
+- 1/4 cup minced lemongrass (fresh or frozen)

-- 2 shallots, or 1/4 cup purple onion, sliced
+- 2 shallots, or 1/4 cup purple onion (sliced)

 - 3 to 4 cloves garlic

-- 1 to 2 fresh red chilies, or 1/2 to 3/4 tsp. cayenne pepper
+- 1 to 2 fresh red chilies, or 1/2 to 3/4 teaspoon cayenne pepper

-- 1 thumb-size piece galangal or ginger, sliced
+- 1 thumb-size piece galangal or ginger (sliced)

-- 1/2 tsp. turmeric
+- 1/2 teaspoon turmeric

-- 2 tbsp. ground coriander
+- 2 tablespoons ground coriander

-- 2 tsp. ground cumin
+- 2 teaspoons ground cumin

-- 2 tbsp. dark soy sauce
+- 2 tablespoons dark soy sauce

-- 3 tbsp. regular soy sauce
+- 3 tablespoons regular soy sauce

-- 6 tbsp. brown sugar
+- 6 tablespoons brown sugar

-- 3 tbsp. vegetable oil
+- 3 tablespoons vegetable oil

 - Salt to taste

-- Slice wheat gluten, mock chicken or tofu into strips or workable pieces (on the thin side for weaving the satay sticks through).
+Slice wheat gluten, mock chicken, or tofu into strips or workable pieces (on the thin side for weaving the satay sticks through).
 Place in a bowl large enough for marinating and set aside.

 Place all marinade ingredients in a food processor or blender.
 Blend to create a dark, rich satay marinade.
-Taste-test the marinade for salt, spice and sweetness.
+Taste-test the marinade for salt, spice, and sweetness.
 With this marinade, you should first taste salty, followed by sweet and then spicy.
 Add a little salt if needed, or more sugar if not sweet enough.
 Add more chili for more heat, if desired.

-- Pour marinade over prepared strips, turning them to cover all sides.
+Pour marinade over prepared strips, turning them to cover all sides.

-- Add the onion, if using, and gently toss all together.
+Add the onion, if using, and gently toss all together.
 Set in the refrigerator to marinate at least 1 hour, or cover and leave up to 24 hours.
 If using wooden skewers, soak in water 10 minutes before threading to prevent burning.

-- If grilling, lightly brush grill with oil, then set skewers over a hot fire.
-Grill, rotating skewers, until all sides are lightly browned, basting generously with leftover marinade.
-(See below for oven instructions.)
+If grilling, lightly brush grill with oil, then set skewers over a hot fire.
+Grill, rotating skewers until all sides are lightly browned, basting generously with leftover marinade.
+(See below for oven instructions).

-To Make this Dish in Your Oven
+To Make This Dish in Your Oven

-- After skewering, lay prepared satay on a baking sheet lined with parchment paper, if desired.
+After skewering, lay prepared satay on a baking sheet lined with parchment paper, if desired.

 Set oven to broil and place a rack on the highest or second-highest rung of your oven.
 Slide satay under the broiler and broil 5 minutes before turning.
 Continue broiling in this way until nicely browned on all sides and onions, if using, are lightly charred.

-- Baste halfway through cooking with leftover marinade, and follow serving instructions above.
+Baste halfway through cooking with leftover marinade.